-The proceeds from a redemption request may be delayed up to 15 calendar days from the date of the receipt of a purchase check until the check clears.
-If the check does not clear, you may be responsible for any losses suffered by the Fund as well as a \$25 service charge imposed by the transfer agent.
-This delay can be avoided by purchasing shares by wire.
+The proceeds from a redemption request may be delayed up to 15 calendar days from the date of the receipt of a purchase made by check or electronic funds transfer through the ACH network until the payment for the purchase clears.
+If the purchase amount does not clear, you may be responsible for any losses suffered by the Fund as well as a \$25 service charge imposed by the transfer agent.